alexvasilikop/ChromGenomePlot/README.md

 Biopython
 ```

-In addition ```Samtools``` should be installed and on path.
+In addition ```SAMtools``` and ```BEDTools```should be installed and on path.
 To control the versions of libraries and software, it is recommended to install them within a conda envronment.
-It has been tested using the following versions:
+The pipeline has been tested using the following software and package versions:
 ```
 matplotlib                3.5.2
 seaborn                   0.11.2
 numpy                     1.23.1
 pandas                    1.4.3
-samtools                  1.10 (using htslib 1.10.2)
+SAMtools                  1.10 (using htslib 1.10.2)
+BEDTools				  2.27.1
 Biopython                 1.78
 ```